matheus-cosentino/NovaVir/README.md

 ## Introduction

-DiscoVir is a comprehensive and scalable Snakemake workflow for the detection of known viruses within HTS data.
+DiscoVir is a comprehensive and scalable Snakemake workflow for the detection of novel viruses within HTS data.
 The pipeline is designed to work with both short-read (Illumina) and long-read (Nanopore/PacBio) metagenomic and transcriptomic data.

 ## Requirements